gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

+Ad discussed in Lesson 14:18 we need to use the "analytical" or "closed-form" solution.

+>Closed-form solutions are specific algebraic equation(s) that do not require iteration to solve and have two main advantages: generally they are much faster to solve than numerical approaches and it is easier to develop rules for which of the possible solutions is the appropriate one.

 And here's where you can draw out and show your math for the derivation of your theta angles.

 ![alt text][image2]